 Our insurance policy relating to product liability covers third party physical damages and bodily injury, indirect financial damages as well as immaterial non-consequential damages caused by defective products.
 We record a provision for warranty costs as a charge against "Cost of sales" in the consolidated statements of income, based on historical trends of warranty costs incurred as a percentage of sales, which management had determined to be a reasonable estimate of the probable losses to be incurred for warranty claims in a period.
-The new accounting guidance has no impact on this accounting practice.
 Any potential warranty claims are subject to our determination that we are at fault for damages, and that such claims usually must be submitted within a short period of time following the date of sale.
 This warranty is given in lieu of all other warranties, conditions or terms expressed or implied by statute or common law.
-Our contractual terms and conditions typically limit our liability to the sales value of the products that gave rise to the claims
+Our contractual terms and conditions typically limit our liability to the sales value of the products that gave rise to the claims.